Edwin Tong says Pritam Singh's comment on his court case 'outrageous, plainly wrong and completely unacceptable'

 "And I don't think we would have done how we did in the last elections, we did pretty respectably.
 At the end of the day, the court of public opinion can be a bigger court than any court in the world."

-Mr Tong said on Saturday that no one should "dismiss or denigrate" the court's judgment, or suggest that public opinion can somehow "trump" a court's decision.
+Mr Tong said on Saturday that it is Mr Singh's "right" to appeal the case, but that no one should "dismiss or denigrate" the court's judgment, or suggest that public opinion can somehow "trump" a court's decision.

 Mr Singh's suggestion that this is "part of a political attempt to attack him" is the kind of response seen all over the world from "populist politicians who attack judges and courts" when rulings go against them, said Mr Tong.

 "They think they are above the law.
 But this kind of irresponsible politics should have no place in Singapore.
-Singapore is built on honesty and integrity, but Mr Singh is delegitimising our courts with his comments," he added.
+Singapore is built on honesty and integrity, but Mr Singh is delegitimising our courts with his comments, saying it doesn't matter what he does as long as he gets elected," he added.

 "What Mr Singh said also undermines public trust in our system, in our law enforcement and in our judiciary.

 "In Singapore, the courts decide cases not on politics, but based on facts and the law.
-And no one is above the law, not the leader of the opposition, not any minister."
+And no one is above the law, not the leader of the opposition, not any minister.
+If anyone commits an offence, they should face the law.

+"If Mr Singh has done no wrong, the court will judge and rule as such.
+But if the conviction stands, then he should accept it fully and take responsibility.
+There is no separate court for politicians."

+In response to Mr Tong's comments, Mr Singh said his remarks on The Assembly were "not directed at the judicial system, judges or their independence, nor did (they) denigrate any of these institutions".